JJTofflemire/rustdoc/README.md

 # rustdoc

-a personal knowledge manager written in rust
+- a rust utlity for structured text documentation